Cormac88/pands-project/README.md

 ### Preping the Data Using a Matrix Transpose

 I added 4 histograms to the project using Matloplib.
 Sepal length, sepal width, petal lenght and petal width.
 As mentioned earlier, the species in the dataset are numerical.
 Iris Setosa is 0, Iris Versicolor is 1 and Iris Virginica is 2.
 Before plotting the data I needed to perform a Transpose which is a Matrix operation on the iris data.
 Transposing flips a matrix over its diagonal.
 It switches the row and column indices of the first matrix by producing another matrix.
 Since iris.data is a NumPy array, it separates the array into 4 different arrays (4 dimensions), so all of the sepal length data (element 0) is in the first array, all of the sepal width data (element 1) is in the second array etc. The below object features denotes this list of lists.
-I then I then made a separate varibale for each of the 4 features using the numerical element numbers of the list which can be seen below.
+I then made a separate variable for each of the 4 features using the numerical element numbers of the list which can be seen below.

 ```python